Contact us

 digital NFT

 Smart contracts are used to implement non-fungible tokens on a blockchain.
 Each NFT minted on the blockchain protocol contains unique information known as Metadata.
-Therefore, an NFT marketplace or platform can’t be centralized.
-Nevertheless, the founders of the blockchain protocol have control over several decisions, such as announcing upgrades, creating rules, and launching features on the blockchain.

 To sum up, the key features of NFT platforms without DAOs include: